Exclusions and Suspensions: FAQ

 Are suspensions just time off from school?

 No. When parents/carers state their concerns and worry at the behaviour that led to suspension from school then children receive a clear message about the importance of suspension from school as a sanction.
-However, if parents/carers consider suspension to be a day off, and share this attitude with their child, then they receive a very different message and the impact of the suspensionn as a sanction is diminished.
+However, if parents/carers consider suspension to be a day off, and share this attitude with their child, then they receive a very different message and the impact of the suspension as a sanction is diminished.
 Any sanctions are only as effective as parents’/carers' and children’s views of them.

 What should my child do whilst they are suspended from school?

 All suspended students are set work to be completed during the time when they are suspended from school.
 This may be work related to their studies in school and/or project work related to the behaviour that has failed to meet the school’s expectations.
-Any student who has beensuspended from school should not come onto the school site or within 100 metres of the school site either during, or at the end of, the school day.
+Any student who has been suspended from school should not come onto the school site or within 100 metres of the school site either during, or at the end of, the school day.